 Goda Acupressure Massage Rings

-I first discovered these rings on accident.
+I first discovered these rings by accident.
 I had purchased one from a local essential oils store and bought it for myself for the massage properties it advertised.
 As I was fidgeting with it, I realized it was not only an excellent fidget toy, but I could feel the calming effects of it.
 I tested it out by giving it to one of my kids who struggles with anxiety.
 He absolutely loved it!
 He simply puts the ring on and rolls it between his fingers.
 The great thing about this item is that it is cheap ($3 per ring), small enough to keep hidden in your pocket, and relatively inconspicuous for kids who worry about others or who might be older and not want to bring attention to themselves.
 I have since given them to all my children and routinely keep them in the house for all of us!

 This is another favorite in our house.
 Many of my kids use this one to help focus and help ease anxiety.
 I have even brought it in my purse to play with during long presentations or stressful days at work.
 I recommend this one for everyone!